uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Pointers are assumed to be USM shared or device memory pointers and are *indirectly device accessible*.
 Pointers are trivially copyable and therefore SYCL device-copyable.

+Whether or not ``std::vector::iterator`` are *indirectly device accessible* is implementation defined, and may depend on the allocator used to create the vector.
+The SYCL device-copyable requirement ``std::vector::iterator`` for use in algorithms with a ``device_policy`` relies upon the trivial copyability of the specific implementation of the iterator.

 .. _iterators-device-accessible:

 Customization For User Defined Iterators